ittner/newslinkrss/README.md

   in the anchor text, so we need to `--follow` the pages and get the dates from there.
 The pages also have no metadata to do this easily, but they have a publish date intended for human readers in a slice of HTML like this:
-  `<small class="text-muted"><b>23/12/2022</b> - some unrelated text</small>`.
+  `<small class="text-muted"><b>23/12/2022</b> - some unrelated text</small>`,
-  We can use a XPath expression to select the date from element "b", a good one (but technically incorrect as it does not follow CSS rules for attribute "class") is `--date-from-xpath '//small[@class="text-muted"]/b/text()'` .
-  It is a bit convoluted so we can replace it with a CSS Selector (that also fixes the class attribute issue): `--date-from-csss 'small.text-muted > b'`.
+  so it is pretty easy to get it with a CSS selector:
-  It will capture the "23/12/2022" from the text node of inner element "b", no need to filter through `--csss-date-regex` to remove unwanted text, but as the date format is still ambiguous, we need to give an explicit format with option `--csss-date-fmt '%d/%m/%Y'`;
+  `--date-from-csss 'small.text-muted > b'`.
+It will capture the "23/12/2022"
+  from the text node of inner element "b", no need to filter through `--csss-date-regex` to remove unwanted text, but the date format is still ambiguous so we need to give an explicit format with option `--csss-date-fmt '%d/%m/%Y'`;

 - Let's be extra careful with the URL pattern and never capture (or follow!) links pointing to other domains.
 We can replace it with a more restricted `-p 'https://www.jaraguadosul.sc.gov.br/news/.+'`;

 - As we are already following the pages, let's also generate a full feed.
-  The relevant part of the articles are inside a "div" element with attribute "id" set to "area_impressao" (that's Portuguese for "printing_area" and one may imagine it is being used to format the page for printing, however there is neither an alternate style sheet nor a
-  @media selector for it ... anyway, at least it helps us to select the correct text).
-We can isolate this element with a XPath expression `'//div[@id="area_impressao"]'` but this is slightly more complex than the equivalent CSS Selector `div#area_impressao` and, as we already used XPath in several other examples, let's stick with CSSS;
+The relevant part of the articles are inside a "div" element with attribute "id" set to "area_impressao" (that's Portuguese for "printing_area" and one may imagine it is being used to format the page for printing, however there is neither an alternate style sheet nor a @media selector for it ... anyway, at least it helps us to select the correct text).
+We can isolate this element with a XPath expression `'//div[@id="area_impressao"]'` but this is slightly more complex than the equivalent CSS Selector `div#area_impressao`, so let's stick with the later;

 - That site can be a bit slow sometimes, so let's be extra tolerant and increase the HTTP timeout to 10 s;